imadmoussa1/coin/README.md

 leading to a mismatch with the previous_hash field in the next block.

 ###### What about the first block?
 The first block is called the genesis block.
-We add it automaticly when initializing the Block Chain of each peers.
+We add it automaticly when initializing the Block Chain object of each peers.

 #### Proof of Work algorithm

 A Proof-of-Work algorithm is an algorithm that generates an item that is difficult to create but easy to verify.
 The item is called the proof and, as it sounds, it is proof that a computer performed a certain amount of work.

-So we're going to introduce a new field in our block called nonce.
+So we're going to introduce a field in our block called nonce.
 A nonce is a number that we'll keep on changing until we get a value that satisfies our constraint:
 - Higher than the last proof of work on the blockchain ( we start counting from the last proof value)
 - A multiple of 7 and of the length of the last block json representation

 By using the proof the block cannot be changed without redoing the work, As later blocks are chained after it, the work to change the block would include redoing all the blocks after it.

 #### Mining

-The process of putting the unconfirmed transactions in a block and computing Proof of Work is known as the mining of blocks.
+The process of putting the unconfirmed transactions in a block and computing the Proof of Work.
-Once the nonce (proof) satisfying our constraints, we can say that a block has been mined, and the block is put into the blockchain.
+Once the nonce (proof) satisfying our constraints, we can say that a block has been mined, and the block is added to the blockchain.

-After that We need to announce to the network that it has mined a block so that everyone can update their blockchain.
+After that We need to announce to the network that a block has been mined so that everyone can update their blockchain.

 > And the person how mined a block will receive 1 coin, and this transaction will be added to the block.